azizyahyaoui/Js-Review/JsReviewCourse.md

 It lacks real-world interactivity or mini projects (e.g., counter app, form validation).

 Consider showing how to dynamically update UI based on events.

-🎯 Level Assessment
-This course is ideal for:

-Beginners to early-intermediate learners (especially self-taught)

-People who already know a bit of JS and want a clean review

-Those preparing for frontend development or trying to master core JS before frameworks

 It’s not yet advanced (e.g., no recursion, generators, async patterns, data structures, OOP patterns, or design patterns), but it's one of the better foundational reviews I’ve seen from a self-written course.